 If you have an unstable ankle, and frequently sprain or roll your ankles, we offer a surgical treatment that recreates the ligament that stabilizes the ankle, and patients are able to partiicpate in sports, running, hiking, etc. after they are healed from the surgery.
 We get patients back on their feet and keep them active!

-If you or someone you know is experiencing pain or discomfort in the ankle region, call our office for a proper diagnosis and treatment regime.
+If you or someone you know is experiencing pain or discomfort in the ankles, call our office for a proper diagnosis and treatment regimen.